mishravk79/visitorinout/README.md

 Only 1 table (visitorsdetail) is created under the libraryvisitor database with Six columns and their headings as shown in the below schreenshot.
 These columns heading may be used for generating various reports and other data analysis.
 The borrowernumber is linked with Koha database table brrowers.borrowernumber.

-F 1:  Libraryvisitor database table structure/schema
+Figure 7:  Libraryvisitor database table structure/schema

 **IMPORTANT NOTES**